ahmadrafidev/astra/README.md

-# Astra: The Building Blocks of Modern UI
+# AstraUI: The Building Blocks of Modern UI

-Astra UI is a simple and comprehensive component library designed for building beautiful, consistent, and scalable user interfaces.
-Built for design engineers, Astra UI offers a versatile component toolkit that simplifies the development process across multiple platforms.
+AstraUI is a simple and comprehensive component library designed for building beautiful, consistent, and scalable user interfaces.
+Built for design engineers, AstraUI offers a versatile component toolkit that simplifies the development process across multiple platforms.

 ## Tech Stack